East Coast Main Line: Origins and early operations

 The GNR established an end-on connection with the NER at Askern, famously described by the GNR's chairman as in "a ploughed field four miles north of Doncaster".
 Askern was connected to the Lancashire and Yorkshire Railway, a short section of which was used to reach the NER at Knottingley.
 In 1871, the line was shortened when the NER opened a direct line from an end-on junction, with the GNR, at Shaftholme, just south of Askern to Selby and over Selby Bridge on the Leeds-Hull line direct to York.

 Through journeys were important and lucrative for the companies and in 1860 they built special rolling stock for the line.
 Services were operated using "East Coast Joint Stock" until 1922.
 The trains were hauled by GNR locomotives between King's Cross and York, which entailed utilisation of GNR running powers over the NER between Shaftholme Junction and York (which had been agreed in 1849 and exercised from the opening of the GNR in 1850); and by NER locomotives between York and Edinburgh, using NER running powers over the NBR between Berwick and Edinburgh (agreed in 1862 but not exercised until 1869).

 LNER era

-The entire ECML came under control of the London and North Eastern Railway (LNER) in 1923, under the Railway Act of 1921 which 'grouped' many small railway companies into four large ones.
+The entire ECML came under control of the London and North Eastern Railway (LNER) in 1923, under the Railways Act 1921 which 'grouped' many small railway companies into four large ones.
 The LNER was the second largest railway company in Britain, its routes were located to the north and east of London.